- 1 INTRODUCTION

 A change in supply will cause equilibrium price and output to change in opposite directions.

-- An increase in supply will cause a reduction in the equilibrium price and an in the case in the equilibrium quantity of a good
+- An increase in supply will cause a reduction in the equilibrium price and an in the case of the equilibrium quantity of a good

 - The increase in supply creates an excess supply at the initial price.